John Dolbeer: Patents

 His several patents showed his ingenuity in problem solving, and he had an impact in all facets of the industry, from the actual lumbering operation itself, to transporting and exporting – even owning the barques and brigs to ship the lumber to worldwide markets.
 Among his most useful and successful patent was that for the Dolbeer Logging Engine in August 1881.
 This machine was a simple steam engine mounted on a wooden skid which enabled loggers to employ cables to move giant logs across long distances or steep terrain to adjacent railways or waterways.
 This invention improved log retrieval in difficult terrain and revolutionized the industry.
 It was so cost effective and useful that the technology continued to be used well into the 20th century.
 Examples of working Donkey engines can still be found operating during special occasions at Fort Humboldt State Historic Park in Eureka.
 The patent (Patent number: 256553) was issued April 18, 1882.

 Other patents include an apparatus for "steaming piles" (Patent number: 333204) and a device used for measuring footage of timber cut by a sawmill (Patent number: 45482).

 Family

 In 1872, late in life, he married Harriet Schander, and in 1873 his son, Chase Dolbeer was born.
 He established his home on Lombard Street in San Francisco.
 Four years later, in 1877, the Dolbeers had their daughter, Bertha.
 Business continued to thrive, despite early lumber mill fires.
 It was about the time of the second fire that the personal life of Jonathan Dolbeer turned tragic.
-In 1879, Harriet committed suicide and was called by the San Francisco Call "a suffering invalid", and in 1886 his son Chase was thrown from a wagon and died at the age of 13.
+In 1879, Harriet committed suicide and was described by the San Francisco Call "a suffering invalid", and in 1886 his son Chase was thrown from a wagon and died at the age of 13.
 His family endured yet a final tragedy after his death when on July 9, 1904, his daughter Bertha committed suicide at the Waldorf Astoria in New York City, putting the battle for the estate in the California Courts through 1908.